 What is Ectopic Eruption or ‘Shark Teeth’ For Children?

 The term ‘Shark Teeth’, also known as ectopic eruption, originates from the fact that sharks have 5 to 15 rows of teeth in each jaw.
-Actual shark teeth do not have roots, do not develop cavities, and are replaced very quickly!
+Actual shark teeth in kids do not have roots, do not develop cavities, and are replaced very quickly!
 In children, this is not the case.
 This condition can be identified when an adult tooth comes in behind a baby tooth that has not yet fallen out therefore forming a second row of teeth.
-This occurrence happens when baby tooth roots fail to dissolve and adult teeth are forced to erupt behind the baby teeth due to lack of space.
+This occurrence happens when baby tooth roots fail to dissolve and permanent tooth is forced to erupt behind some baby tooth due to lack of space.

 There are a few places where shark teeth can develop.
 Ectopic Eruption can occur in the lower (front teeth) incisors; they are more common in the lower front teeth but can also occur anywhere else in the mouth such as in the upper molars.

 Why Does My Child Have Two Rows of Teeth?

 Shark teeth, or ectopic eruption, happens when a child has two rows of teeth due to a specific process in the mouth.
 Normally, as permanent tooth emerge, they dissolve the roots of the primary (baby) teeth, causing them to fall out naturally.
 However, sometimes the baby teeth roots don’t dissolve completely, preventing them from coming out as the permanent tooth come in.

 Consequently, the permanent tooth may start to appear behind the baby teeth, creating a second row.
 This usually occurs when there isn’t enough space for the permanent tooth to align properly because the baby teeth are still in place.
 This condition can manifest in different areas of the mouth, like the front incisors or molars.